Ramesh Ponnuru: Political Pundit

-National Review Online Editor at Large Jonah Goldberg, wrote of the book: "Ponnuru scrupulously sticks to nonreligious arguments, accessible to everyone.
+The National Review Online Editor at Large Jonah Goldberg, praised the book and wrote: "Ponnuru scrupulously sticks to nonreligious arguments, accessible to everyone.
 But that hasn't stopped critics from charging that his motives are unacceptably 'religious,' while others have complained Ponnuru is too coldly rational.
 Again it seems Ponnuru's real sin isn't how he says things, but that he says them at all."